lifestyle

 However, we must remember that to have a libido, we need to want something good for ourselves, to accept ourselves in our reality, to have a project for ourselves.
 What often fails is that we fantasize about what we should be.
 As a result, we end up distancing ourselves from ourselves and losing our libido as we exhaust ourselves trying to meet our supposed needs.

 The path to regaining your libido starts by proposing to yourself to feel to want to wantIt's about finding yourself, your body, the limits of your body, your sensations.
-Focusing on yourself and not on the excitability you represent for the other person, and thus awakening the beautiful sleeping beauty in observations of your body, sensations rediscovered or revealed in one way or another, according to your tastes, your modesty, your fantasies or your curiosities, but always starting from yourself.
+Focusing on yourself and not on the excitability you represent for the other person, and thus awakening the sleeping beauty in observations of your body, sensations rediscovered or revealed in one way or another, according to your tastes, modesty, fantasies or curiosities, but always starting from yourself.

 Returning to oneself to rekindle the inner flame is not to be selfish, but to be rich in proposals and possibilities.